lkisac/Seneca2017LearningLab/README-part3.md

 a developer is useful so that you can test, deploy, and demo web services and apps outside of your local development environment.

-There are many PaaS options availalbe, from Amazon (AWS Elastic Beanstalk), Google (App Engine), Microsoft (Azure), and others.
+There are many PaaS options available, from Amazon (AWS Elastic Beanstalk), Google (App Engine), Microsoft (Azure), and others.
 We will be using [Heroku](https://www.heroku.com/) because it can be used to deploy apps for free, which is ideal for open source testing and prototyping.
 Also, [Heroku](https://www.heroku.com/) is used by Mozilla to run Thimble in production, so it can also